-Section 3: Testing, Reporting and Quarantine
+Section 3: Testing, Quarantine, and Isolation

 Testing is available in the area and by appointment at Pat Walker Health Center for all university students and employees.

 To schedule COVID-19 testing on campus, contact Pat Walker Health Center at 575-4451, option 1, or schedule an appointment online at myhealth.uark.edu.